 Detroit: Become Human is an upcoming sci-fi game created by Heavy Rain and Beyond: Two Souls developer Quantic Dream, led by the acclaimed auteur David Cage, and it's long been one of our most anticipated games.

 The game was first revealed at Sony's Paris Games Week in 2015, while the gameplay was shown off for the first time at the PlayStation E3 conference in 2016.
-PGW 2017 brought with it yet another trailer, so here's everything we know about the game so far.
+PGW 2017 brought with it yet another trailer, so here's everything we know about the game so far - including a confirmed release date.

 When is the Detroit: Become Human release date?